holgerschmitz/Vellamo/README.md

 You need
 * C++ compiler
 * MPI, both mpich or Open MPI have been tested
-* HDF5, build with MPI support to allow parallel file output
+* [HDF5](https://www.hdfgroup.org/solutions/hdf5), built with MPI support to allow parallel file output
-* Schnek build with MPI and HDF5
+* [Schnek](https://github.com/holgerschmitz/Schnek) built with MPI and HDF5

 ### Obtaining and Building the Code